 15. PHP The Right Way

 This site is dedicated to PHP coding “the right way” as advertised.
 Outdated information can often cause issues and propagate bad practices while coding particularly with new coders.
 You’ll find extensive tutorials on various PHP topics and plenty of references to other “good practice” tutorials and sites.

 Pear is actually a “framework and distribution system” for existing PHP code and components.
 In other words, depending on what you need you might be able to find pre-existing components to use or even learn with.

 17. PHP Cheatsheets

-This is a reference for intermediate to advanced coders that might need help with variable comparisons, arithmetics, and variable testing throughout various versions of PHP.
+A PHP Cheatsheet for intermediate to advanced coders that might need help with variable comparisons, arithmetics, and variable testing throughout various versions of PHP.
 If you have no idea what any of that means, you’d be better off starting with a beginners guide or basic coding tutorials.

 18. PHP Academy (YouTube)